Breaking through Imposter Syndrome to Launch My Newsletter

 And finally, here’s a little dump of other things you could try:

-• Have a transformational story to tell or skill to share, why not try creating an EBook, audiobook, or digital product to sell to an online audience.
+• Have a transformational story to tell or skill to share, why not try creating an e-book, audiobook, or digital product to sell to an online audience?

 • Sell templates you already use within your household or business.